Start 2026 at an Advantage in the Food Industry—attend PACK EXPO East!

 0223 Food Safety

-When it comes to developing a world-class food safety program, the most likely factors that guarantee success are being knowledgeable and organized, and having a continual flow of both data and verbal communications.
+To develop a world-class food safety program, it's important to be knowledgeable and organized.
+You should also have a continual flow of both data and verbal communications.
 It should be obvious that without using all these skills, the program will probably be incomplete and, at worst, ineffective.

 So the challenge is to define what constitutes a food safety program and then use those skills to develop the plans to create one.
 As an instructor of Hazard Analysis Critical Control Points (HACCP) and Food Safety Modernization Act (FSMA), my students often question the difference between a food safety program and a food safety system.
 A correct understanding of these terms lays a pathway forward to success.
 In food safety terms, a “program” can be the overall strategy to produce safe and wholesome food, whereas a “system” consists of the components, tactics, and tools to make the program work.